Tlapanec love poem

 → Poem the mirror ←

-The Tlapanec (Me´phaa) is an Otomanguean language from Mexico (state of Guerrero), spoken for all of its varieties (Tlacoapa, Acatpec, Azoyú, Malinaltepec) by a hundred thousand speakers, 30% of them are monolingual, and the number of these monolingual speakers is only increasing.
+This Otomanguean language (Oxaca) from Mexico (state of Guerrero), is spoken for all of its varieties (Tlacoapa, Acatpec, Azoyú, Malinaltepec) by one hundred thousand speakers, 30% of them are monolingual, and the number of these monolingual speakers is only increasing.

 The Mexican National Institute of Indigenous Languages, don't only counts four, but nine dialect variants of the Tlapanec language.
 The dialect of this translation is Acatepec, it has 40,000 speakers.